-With a background as a Speech-Language Pathologist in the medical field specializing in the restoration of voice, swallow, and speech function for those who have undergone treatment for Head and Neck Cancer, I share a blend of art, science, medical knowledge, and therapeutic practices as my career in the medical profession intermingles with Yoga Asana, Pranayama, Mindfulness Meditation, Buddhism, Ayurvedic practices, Traditional Chinese Medicine, Qi Gong, and Tai Chi.
+With a background as a Speech-Language Pathologist in the medical field specializing in the restoration of voice, swallow, speech, and respiratory function for those who have undergone treatment for Head and Neck Cancer, I share a blend of art, science, medical knowledge, and therapeutic practices as my career in the medical profession intermingles with Yoga Asana, Pranayama, Mindfulness Meditation, Buddhism, Ayurvedic practices, Traditional Chinese Medicine, Qi Gong, and Tai Chi.

 I enjoy teaching those who strive for a healthy and sustainable balance between giving to others while also remembering the value of self-care.
 Speaking from my own experience, it is far too easy to forgo taking care of yourself for the sake of others.
 As yoga reverberates not only on a personal level, it also flows into relationships and overall connectivity with the world around us.
 Through yoga, there is a pause to process, regenerate, and return with more to give.
 Not surprisingly, routine self-care allows for a larger capacity to care for and give to others.

-Although yoga continues as a personal practice, the evolution inspires me to share what I learn in an intentional, creative, and heartfelt way through a softening hatha + yin fusion rooted in safety and sustainability.
+Although yoga continues as a personal practice, the evolution inspires me to share what I learn in an intentional, creative, and heartfelt way through a softening Yin + Hatha Fusion rooted in safety and sustainability.

-In addition, I have offered yoga + meditation classes to healthcare employees through the Mindfulness Program at Virginia Mason Medical Center, and karma yoga classes at Seattle Pacific University.
+In addition, I have offered Yoga + Meditation classes to healthcare employees through the Mindfulness Program at Virginia Mason Medical Center, and Karma Yoga classes at Seattle Pacific University.
 I contributed to Alchemy of Yoga, a yoga teacher training school that is whole-heartedly dedicated to the art of self-study, as Program Manager for two years, and continue to collaborate with this amazing team through consulting work.

 When I’m not studying yoga, I enjoy reading, writing, learning French, traveling, walking, appreciating nature, and loving all creatures great and small.